andrea-mengascini/ccs24-ae-zenodo/README.md

 ### Inspecting the Result
 To see the result of the snapshot, open the `DevTools`'s console.
 The snapshot is a JavaScript object that can be inspected by typing `snap`.
 This object contains the remaining objects (`snap.objects`) and paths (`snap.paths`) after executing the `DiffTracker`.

+## Testing the extension
+For a guide on testing the extension with various test cases refer to `Testing_Guide.md`.